By Thea Rittenhouse, NCAT Agriculture Specialist

 Farms can set up a basic website with a variety of different programs; some of the best ones are listed below.
 It is important to look at other farm websites and choose a style of website that you can easily manage during the farm season and during the winter.
 Be sure to look at other farm websites and plan out what parts of the website are the most important for promoting your business and story.
 It is important to have some pictures to accompany the website, too, although many programs have templates that you can use.
 Basic components of a website include location and mission statement or description of your farm, what you grow, where you sell your products, and how to contact the farm.
 Additional information might include farm events, an online store to purchase a CSA share or value-added products, or a blog page.
 Many website software programs will charge to purchase a domain name or have a monthly fee for using their services.
 There are many different programs to choose from, but Table 3 lists some programs that are easy to navigate, provide high-quality design, and are relatively affordable.
 There is always an option to hire someone to produce website content and design.

 Finding the time to engage with social media programs can seem like a daunting task.
 However, engaging with customers through social media is very important.
 Taking pictures of various farm activities and writing posts to increase your farm’s social media presence can bring economic benefits to the farm, as well as build customer or brand loyalty.
 Many social media applications connect to a smart phone, thus making it relatively easy to take pictures and upload content.
-ATTRA’s publication Social Media Tools for Farm Product Marketing is an excellent resource for detailed information on different social media programs.
+ATTRA’s webinar Using Social Media to Grow Your Farm Business is an excellent resource for information on different social media programs.